 I have experienced all these things because I was in the Army and because I was an Army brat.
 The Army is my life, it is such a part of what I was that what happened is the logical outcome of the life I loved.
 I never knew what it is to fail, I never knew what it is to be too old or too tired to do anything.
 I lived a full life in the Army, and it has exacted the price.
 It is only just.”

-For additional guidance in writing obituaries for cremations in Bellingham, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional guidance in writing obituaries for cremations, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Bayview Chapel is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.